Jen Selter Flaunts Her Famously Perfect Booty In Thong Bikini For Snowy, ‘Game Of Thrones’-Inspired Video

 Jen Selter made headlines late last year for taking the time to produce a video in partnership with Harper’s Bazaar, via YouTube, in which she shared her healthy dieting tips.
 Staying away from carbohydrates and sugars and emphasizing lean proteins, eggs, and green vegetables, the fitness icon made it clear that diet was indeed half of the weight-loss battle.

-Her fans and followers absolutely love when Jen shares some details of her personal life with them, and with Game of Thrones being a global phenomenon, it’s likely that more than a few of her most serious devotees will be catching up with the Westerosi crew — along with her — this evening.
+Her fans and followers absolutely love when Jen shares some details of her personal life with them, and with Game of Thrones being a global phenomenon, it’s likely that more than a few of her most serious devotees will be catching up with the Westerosi crew — and Jen — this evening.